St Hilda's College, Oxford

-St Hilda's College is one of the constituent colleges of the University of Oxford in England.
-The college is named after the Anglo-Saxon Saint, Hilda of Whitby and was founded in 1893 as a hall for women; it remained a women's college until 2008.
+St Hilda's College is a constituent college of the University of Oxford in England.
+The college is named after the Anglo-Saxon saint Hilda of Whitby and was founded in 1893 as a hall for women; it remained a women's college until 2008.
 St Hilda's was the last single-sex college in the university as Somerville College had admitted men in 1994.
 The college now has almost equal numbers of men and women at both undergraduate and postgraduate level.

-The principal of the college is Professor Sarah Springman, who took office in 2022.
+The principal of the college is Sarah Springman, who took office in 2022.

-As of 2018, the college had an endowment of £52.1 million and total assets of £113.4 million.
+As of 2020, the college had an endowment of £56.6 million and total assets of £119.7 million.